Birmingham Railroad Accident and FELA Lawyers

 Farris, Riley & Pitt, LLP has been helping railroad accident victims with FELA claims for more than 20 years.
 We know how to approach these types of cases and collect the evidence necessary in order to achieve the most favorable possible resolution to your case.

-If you were seriously injured or your loved one was killed in a railroad accident in Alabama, do not delay in contacting Farris, Riley & Pitt, LLP.
-Call (205) 324-1212 or contact us online to receive a free consultation that will allow our lawyers to review your case and help you understand all of your legal options.
+If you or a loved one has suffered serious injuries or a fatality in a railroad accident in Alabama, reach out to our legal team without delay.
+Call (205) 324-1212 or contact us online to receive a free consultation that will allow our railroad accident lawyers to review your case and help you understand all of your legal options.